 As we approach Thanksgiving, it's common to recall the story we were taught in school about the camaraderie and peace between Native Americans and Pilgrims of the Plymouth Colony in the 17th Century.
 However, it's crucial to recognize that this narrative primarily stems from the perspective of the colonialists.
 To foster cultural sensitivity and inclusion, it's important to explore alternative viewpoints.
 Many Indigenous people, for example, call Thanksgiving a Day of Mourning.

-If you're interested in delving deeper into this topic, below are some articles that help us rethink Thanksgiving, along with resources for educators:
+If you're interested in delving deeper into this topic, below are some articles that help us rethink Thanksgiving, with resources for educators, and video featuring Native Americans and their perspectives.

 Does this mean we should all feel shame about Thanksgiving and stop celebrating?
 Of course not.
 We understand that Thanksgiving is an important time for many of us to connect with family and friends.
 How we choose to approach this holiday is up to each of us to decide but what we can do is individually and collectively strive to create more awareness and knowledge around the holiday.
 Consider doing the following: